Black Legend: Italy

 According to William S. Maltby, Italian writings lack a "conducting theme": a common narrative which would form the Spanish black legend in the Netherlands and England.
-Roca Barea agrees; although she does not deny that Italian writings may have been used by German rivals, the original Italian writings "lack the viciousness and blind deformation of black-legend writings" and are merely reactions to occupation.
+Roca Barea commented that such prejudice "stemmed from the resentment felt by a wealthy, cultured people—who viewed themselves as heirs to the Roman Empire—at having to live within the orbit of a new power: Spain."

 Germany

 Arnoldsson offered an alternative to the Italian-origin theory in its polar opposite: the German Renaissance.
 German humanism, deeply nationalistic, wanted to create a German identity in opposition to that of the Roman invaders.
 Ulrich of Hutten and Martin Luther, the main authors of the movement, used "Roman" in the broader concept "Latin".
 The Latin world, which included Spain, Portugal, France, and Italy, was perceived as "foreign, immoral, chaotic and fake, in opposition to the moral, ordered and German."

 In addition to the identification of Spaniards with Jews, heretics, and "Africans", there was an increase in anti-Spanish propaganda by detractors of Emperor Charles V. The propaganda against Charles was nationalistic, identifying him with Spain and Rome although he was born in Flanders, spoke Dutch but little Spanish and no Italian at the time, and was often at odds with the pope.

 To further the appeal of their cause, rulers opposed to Charles focused on identifying him with the pope (a view Charles had encouraged to force Spanish troops to accept involvement in his German wars, which they had resisted).
 The fact that troops and supporters of Charles included German and Protestant princes and soldiers was an extra reason to reject the Spanish elements attached to them.
 It was necessary to instill fear of Spanish rule, and a certain image had to be created.
 Among published points most often highlighted were the identification of Spaniards with Arabs, Berbers, and Jews (due to the frequency of intermarriage), the number of conversos (Jews or Muslims who converted to Christianity) in their society, and the "natural cruelty of those two."